tshestakova/smosr/cran-comments.md

 * Please ensure that your functions do not write by default or in your examples/vignettes/tests in the user's home filespace (including the package directory and getwd()).
 This is not allowed by CRAN policies.
   - Done.
-All instances of writing to the user's working directory were removed or substituted with the directory given by tempdir().
+All instances of writing to the user's working directory or creating new folders were removed or substituted with the path given by tempdir().

 * Please omit any default path in writing functions.
 In your examples/vignettes/tests you can write to tempdir(). ->